 Berat, Albania.
 As soon as I arrived in Albania, Berat was all anybody talked about.
 This ‘City of a Thousand Windows’ in Southern Albania, surrounded by mountains and filled with mosques and churches was declared a UNESCO World Heritage Site in 2008 (twinned with the city of Gjirokastra), and it’s no wonder that people are slowly catching on to it’s charm.

 Despite its growing reputation as a ‘must-see’ destination in Albania, Berat still remains relatively untouched by tourism.
 Aside from the English translations on the menus in popular restaurants and quaint guesthouses popping up here and there, the majority of people you’ll see on the streets of Berat are locals.
 Children play and kittens hunt for prey under the pomegranate trees, while old men congregate to play backgammon and drink Turkish coffee, a hark back to the Ottoman rule.

-Why You Have to Visit Berat – City of a Thousand Windows
+Guide to Berat, Albania – City of a Thousand Windows